 - Once registered, it will stop others from promoting the same Trademark in the same industry.

 - It will give you Nation-wide protection of your Trademark.

 - Use of ® symbol with your logo.

 Trademark is an important marketing tool in some conditions.
 Trademark Registration should be done to avoid similarity with any other entity using the same Trademark.
-Trademark Registration is a long process which is discussed in detail in this article.
+It is a long process which is discussed in detail in this article.
 It is better to consult an expert to understand the process of Trademark Registration.
-We at Corpbiz have professionals who can assist you in through the Trademark Registration Process.

 Read our article:Grounds for the Refusal of the Trademark Registration